 The exhibition will tour to the locations themselves, where maps on large, moveable ‘tree boards’ will be displayed.
 The exhibition will then be in the vicinity of Plymouth and dates will be posted on the website.

-I have produced a limited-edition ‘bookzine’, which is accessible online and also available to order.
-Unlike the research papers, this is not aimed at specialists but will be of interest to a wide audience.
+I have also produced a limited-edition ‘bookzine’, which is accessible online and also available to order.
+Unlike the research papers to follow, this is not aimed at specialists but like the newspaper above, it will be of interest to a wider audience.

 There are a few first edition copies available for £3.50 (including postage and package).
 Please email domatecogeographerdotcom with your address.
 Payable by cheque to Dominica Williamson.

-The project will be presented at the following events in 2017.
+The project has been presented and work-shopped at the following events: